Battling Shaw

 José Pérez Flores (October 21, 1910 – August 27, 1994) was a Mexican professional boxer better known as Battling Shaw or Benny Kid Roy.
-He was the first Mexican to become world champion.
+He was the first Mexican to become a world champion.

 Professional career

 Shaw made his pro debut at the age of 16.
 He mostly fought out of Louisiana.
 He became the World Light Welterweight Champion after decisioning Johnny Jadick in 1933.
 He also fought fellow Mexican fighter and hall of fame Kid Azteca, although the exact date is unknown (Herbert Goldman's boxing encyclopedia dates the bouts as taking place in July and August 1931, but without any day numbers given; Shaw lost both bouts on points in ten rounds).
 He was trained and managed by Emile Bruneau (WBA President '62-66).

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.